sathify/CCSS/README.md

   Compass mixins should nearly *always* be used in cases where vendor prefixes are required.

+<a name="principles"></a>
+## Principles of Component CSS

+##### Component-based
+Write small and independent components which are reusable.
+A flexible and reusable css component is one which does not only exist on a specific part of DOM tree or require the use of certain element types.
+If necessary extra html elements should be used to make a component reusable and flexible.

+##### Modular and Isolated
+Components should have everything necessary to a certain part of the UI and have a single focus.
+It should also be isolated, meaning it should not directly modify another component.

+Isolation is more important that trying to reuse too much code across components as it can increase dependences and tight coupling.
+Eventually making the CSS less manageable.

+##### Composable
+Definition from [wikipedia](http://en.wikipedia.org/wiki/Composability)- A highly composable system provides recombinant components that can be selected and assembled in various combinations to satisfy specific user requirements.

+When authoring CSS in a way that aims to reduce the amount of time spent on writing and editing CSS, one should think of it in a way to spend more time changing HTML classes on elements for modifying or adding styles.
+It is much easier for all developers to author css when it is similar to assembling lego blocks than to fight the CSS war.
+CSS classes are the building blocks which is used to compose styles.

+##### Documentation
+Most people assume CSS is self-explanatory which is not the case most times.
+CSS components must be documented clearly which describes how they should be used and what it does.

 <a name="naming"></a>
 ## Naming Conventions for Simplified BEM
  - `u-className` Global base/utility classes